A Word from the Author

 - “Eutychus and His Kin” is a collection of suggestions and challenges relating to the Sunday School setting.

-- “Discovering Baptist History” is a series of 24 travel stops in England and Scotland focusing on our Baptist Heritage.
+- “A Bird’s Eye View” is a series of 24 travel stops in England and Scotland focusing on our Baptist Heritage.

 - “This Christian Nation” is a brief overview of our Christian Heritage in America.

-Terry and Debra Conley live in the Atlanta area.
+Terry and Debra Conley live in South Carolina.
 You may e-mail Mrs. Conley here.